clayrisser/dotstow/README.md

 `dotstow` is a tool to manage your dotfiles using Git and Stow.
-It allows you to keep your dotfiles in a version control system and easily sync them across multiple computers.
+It allows you to keep your dotfiles in a version control system and easily sync them across multiple computers, even computers with completely different operating systems.

 ## Install